module Sharp_core:sig..end

 Signals are useless if they are not connected to the real world somehow.

-It returns a optional signal (i.e. a signal of type 'a option t
+It returns a optional signal (i.e. a signal of type 'a option t, that is, a

 the event.
-Whenever this trigger is called with a value x
+Whenever this trigger is called with a value x, the signal will

 In order to react to events, there are a few functions which roughly work the